2025 Saskatchewan Roughriders season

-The 2025 Saskatchewan Roughriders season was the 67th season for the team in the Canadian Football League.
+The 2025 Saskatchewan Roughriders season was the 67th season for the team in the Canadian Football League (CFL).
 It was the club's 116th year overall, and its 109th season of play.
 The Roughriders qualified for the playoffs for the second consecutive season following losses by the Winnipeg Blue Bombers and Edmonton Elks in week 15.
 On October 10, 2025, the Roughriders secured first place in the West Division for the ninth time in franchise history after their victory over the Toronto Argonauts and clinched the top record in the league for the fifth time.
 The Roughriders won their fifth Grey Cup championship, defeating the Montreal Alouettes in the championship game.

 The 2025 CFL season is the second season under head coach Corey Mace and fifth season under general manager Jeremy O'Day.

+The Saskatchewan Roughriders drew an average home attendance of 28,427, the 2nd-highest of all Canadian football teams in the world.

 Offseason

-CFL Global Draft
+CFL global draft

 The 2025 CFL global draft took place on April 29, 2025.
 The Roughriders had two selections in the draft, holding the sixth pick in each round.